 2. Notice print in the world around you.
 Call attention to exit signs, the toothpaste tube, and the Cheerios box.

 3. Begin letter learning by helping your child learn the letters of his name.
 Before I start a more organized approach to teaching the alphabet to my preschoolers, they learn to recognize the letters of their name.
-For many playful ideas for name learning, visit my Name Activities for Preschool Pinterest board.
+For many playful ideas for name learning, visit my Early Literacy Pinterest board.

 4. Teach the alphabet letter by letter.
 Not every early childhood teacher uses the Letter of the Week approach; many children learn their alphabet without it (my oldest two did).
 But I’ve found that Letter of the Week has been a helpful structure for me when designing learning activities at home.
 Even if you use more of a theme or unit approach to teaching preschoolers, you’ll find a huge variety of learning activities in my alphabet archives.

 And when you purchase my Letter of the Week curriculum, you’ll have all the activities organized in an easy to follow format!

 If you take one week per letter, you’ll have time to: